Changissnz/seqbuild/README.md

 I have decided to add a new folder, `performance_marks`, that contain files named
 `fYxx.txt`, along with their corresponding randomness test results `perfY.txt`.
 The
-tests are done by an implementation of MNIST Randomness Testing Suite.
+tests are done by an implementation of NIST Randomness Testing Suite.
 And this implementation can be found at the link below.

 `https://github.com/stevenang/randomness_testsuite.git`.